Primary Years

 The Class Teacher teaches the ‘Main Lesson’ curriculum.

-It is based on the major epochs of history; the wisdom of folk tales, the human qualities of the animal fables, the deeds of great people and their connection to nature, legends from the Old Testament, Norse, Ancient Indian, Persian/Chaldean, Egyptian, Greek & Roman myths and Odysseys, the Middle Ages, Renaissance and Revolutions.
+It is based on the major epochs of history; the wisdom of folk tales, the human qualities of the animal fables, the deeds of great people and their connection to nature, legends from the Old Testament, Norse, Ancient Indian, Persian/Chaldean, Egyptian and Greek myths and Odysseys.
+Aboriginal stories, wisdom and perspectives are an important part of the curriculum and are woven through the learning in each year level.

 Main Lesson learning encompasses Language, Humanities, Mathematics and Science learning.